- Teen Challenge Adventure Ranch

 If nothing else is working for your boy today, enrolling him in this residential program may be absolutely the right choice and the best chance for helping him before he becomes an out of control adult.
 The program is designed to help a boy when:

-An Fun Adventure Program for Boys, that Offers Serious Therapy
+An Adventure Program for Boys, that Offers Serious Therapy

 Below is a list of some factors that set this program apart from others.
 The list reflects some of the things that parents often find important when deciding where their child should go.
 Please take a moment to review the items below.

-Helping a Student Regain Control of His Behavior
+Helping Boys Regain Control of Their Behavior and Their Life

-The Teen Challenge program is broken up into five phases.
+The Teen Challenge program has five phases.
 The first four phases are completed on campus.
 Each phase has unique goals, objectives, and intervention material that a student must complete before moving to the next phase.
 The general goals of each phase are as follows: